Branch Awards

 Purpose: For the Institute Branch with the best percentage increase in membership during the preceding year.

 Details of award: Gavel and engraved block held for one year.
-Also a framed certificate.
+Also a framed certificate, £200 cash and an invitation to the NDT Annual Conference Dinner with one night's accommodation.

 Eligibility: All Institute Branches automatically qualify.